reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 ### E1001

-This error is returned when job has invalid demand: `pickup`, `delivery`, `replacement` job types should have demand specified on each job task, `service` type should have no demand specified.
+`Invalid job demand` error is returned when job has invalid demand: `pickup`, `delivery`, `replacement` job types should have demand specified on each job task, `service` type should have no demand specified:

 ```json
 {